mbluelander/mattbeezone/pages/home.md

 title:Home
 menutitle:home
 tags:main
+date:2025-04-30
 ((content))
 # Home

 Welcome to *A Lovely Harmless Monster (Kiki Edition)*.
-I'm Matt Bee, and this is my hand-crafted web zone.
-I'm an appalachian typing raccoon.
-When I'm not working my day job at the spreadsheet garage, I like to play games and craft with words and code.
-Learn more about me [on the about page](/about).
+I'm Matt Bee, and this is my web zone.
+I'm an appalachian typing raccoon (procyon montani).
+When I'm not working at the spreadsheet factory, I like to play games, make games, learn, read, and write.
+Learn more [on the about page](/about).

 ## What's New

->Added the [topics](/&tag=topics) category.
-Check it out if you'd like to read about some topics.
+$$recent$$

 ## Browse